mana/manasource-doc/scripting.md

 {% highlight lua %}
 on_craft(function ref)
 {% endhighlight %}
-Will make sure that the function `ref` gets called with the the crafting character and a table with the recipes {(id, amount}) when a character performs crafting.
+Will make sure that the function `ref` gets called with the crafting character and a table with the recipes {(id, amount}) when a character performs crafting.
 ### on_create_npc_delayed